AgusCarpincho/TODOSpike/docs/how-to/how-to-load-in-pharo.md

       load: 'Development'.
     ```

-> Change `release-candidate` to some released version if you want a pinned version
+> Change `release-candidate` to some released version if you want a pinned version, e.g .../TODOSpike:v1.0.1
+> Change `Developtment` to `Deployment` if you want a productive enviroment

 ## Using Iceberg